miso-lims/miso-lims/docs/user_manual/type_data.md

 To edit existing QC types, go to the QC Types list page, check the checkboxes next to the QC types that you would like to modify, and then click the “Edit” button in the toolbar at the top of the table.
 This will take you to the bulk Edit QC Type page, which is identical to the Create QC Type page.
-Keep in mind that any changes you make will affect all samples that are already using the affected tissue origins.
+Keep in mind that any changes you make will affect all samples that are already using the affected QC types.

 {% include userman-toplink.md %}